 - You can set 3 default amounts and also let the user enter any amount.

-If you want to provide users the option to make a recurring payment, you can change the choice to “Yes” and show the option for making recurrent payment.
+If you want to provide users the option to make a recurring payment, you can change the choice to “Yes” and show the option for making a recurrent payment.

 Once you are done, click “Continue.”

-Now, you are on the last step before you get the HTML code.
+You are on the last step before getting the HTML code.
 There are quite a few optional configurations available.

 Get info from donors

-- You can request donors to provide you the email address, although the donor can deny your request.
+- You can request donors to provide you with the email address, although the donor can deny your request.
 The default option is you are not making this request.